 George Migausky has been a Director since September 2021.
 Mr. Migausky has more than 30 years of experience in the life sciences industry, having served as Chief Financial Officer for several public biopharmaceutical and clinical diagnostic companies.
 From April 2017 to September 2017, Mr. Migausky served as interim Chief Financial Officer for Ocular Therapeutix, Inc., a biopharmaceutical company.
 Prior to that, he served as Chief Financial Officer of Dyax Corp., a biopharmaceutical company, from August 2008 through the company's acquisition by Shire plc in January 2016.
 Prior to that, Mr. Migausky served as Chief Financial Officer of Wellstat Management Company, a biotechnology company, from 2007 to 2008, and Chief Financial Officer of IGEN International, Inc., a biotechnology company, and BioVeris Corporation, a diagnostics company, from 1986 through their acquisitions by F. Hoffman LaRoche in 2004 and 2007, respectively.
 Mr. Migausky has served as a director at Immunovant, Inc., a publicly held biopharmaceutical company, since December 2019.
-He has also served as a director at Hyperion Catalysis International, a privately held electrical manufacturing company, since 2008, and as a trustee at the Massachusetts Eye and Ear Institute since 2015.
-Mr. Migausky previously served as a director at Dimension Therapeutics, Inc. from June 2015 through the company's acquisition by Ultragenyx Pharmaceutical Inc. in November 2017, and at Abeona Therapeutics Inc. from June 2020 to September 2020.
+He has also served as a trustee at the Massachusetts Eye and Ear Institute since 2015.
+Mr. Migausky previously served as a director at Dimension Therapeutics, Inc. from June 2015 through the company's acquisition by Ultragenyx Pharmaceutical Inc. in November 2017, at Abeona Therapeutics Inc. from June 2020 to September 2020 and at Hyperion Catalysis International, a privately held electrical manufacturing company, from 2008 to August 2022.
 He received a B.S. from Boston College and an M.B.A. from Babson College.
-Mr. Migausky has specific attributes that qualify him to continue to serve as a member of the Board, including his vast experience in executive leadership positions in the life sciences industry and serving on the boards of directors and audit committees of publicly traded biopharmaceutical companies.
+Mr. Migausky has specific attributes that qualify him to continue to serve as a member of the Board, including his significant experience in executive leadership positions in the life sciences industry and serving on the boards of directors and audit committees of publicly traded biopharmaceutical companies.